dgarwin/garwin.me/content/authors/admin/_index.md

 - Visitors
 ---

-David Garwin is currently a Research Engineer at Autonomous Healthcare and freelance Software Engineer Consultant.
+David Garwin is currently a part-time Research Engineer at Autonomous Healthcare.

-He has experience in machine learning research and software engineering in healthcare, finance, and education industries.
+He has experience with machine learning research and software engineering in healthcare, finance, and education industries.

+In his spare time, he enjoys dancing (and watching) West Coast Swing, reading well researched literature, and travelling to new places.

-He is currently open to consulting opportunities with medicine, education, and non-profits.
+He is currently open to part-time software engineering and data science consulting opportunities.